Use Cursor with AI Workbench#

 The current integration uses a container runtime to setup a socket for Cursor to access the container.
 This works in full local mode because there’s an installed container runtime but can fail for remote only mode.

-We will fix this in a future release, but you can follow the Manual Steps section below for remote only mode.
+This will be addressed in a future release.
+Follow the Manual Steps section below for remote only mode.

 Prerequisites: Full Local Install#

-- For the integration to work out of hte box, you must have done the following steps.
+- For the integration to work out of the box, you must have done the following steps.

 Install AI Workbench in full local mode.
 See here <full-local-install>.